Altav1sta/BandLab_TestAssignment/README.md

 - Focus on good design and clean implementation
 - Develop your system applying the best software development practices
-- The non-functional requirements and the usage forecast should be only considered as design guidelines - there is no need to p
+- The non-functional requirements and the usage forecast should be only considered as design guidelines - there is no need to prove it
+- If you have any questions feel free to ask